Franchino

 Allegra

-In September 2022, she declined a MSCA individual fellowship to move to Durham University as Assistant Professor (Research and Teaching) in Organic Chemistry.
-Her group works on the combination of transition-metal complexes and organocatalysts for the synthesis of enantioenriched added-value products from unsaturated feedstock substrates.
+In September 2022, she declined a MSCA individual fellowship to move to Durham University as Assistant Professor.
+Since joining Durham, she has secured over €1.8m in funding as a PI, including a UKRI Future Leaders Fellowship.
+Her group works on homogeneous catalysis for the synthesis of added-value products from unsaturated feedstock substrates (read more about her research here).

 Awards and Funding

-2024 | UKRI Future Leaders Fellowship, £1.43m, 4 years
+2024 | UKRI Future Leaders Fellowship, £1.52m, 4 years

 2024 | Durham Ring-fenced Carbon Budget, £19k